techidaily/site-win-premium/source/_posts/managing-installed-applications-a-step-by-step-guide-on-addingremoving-programs-via-windows-control-panel-tips-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-helps.techidaily.com/new-in-2024-audio-experts-choice-best-6-microphone-picks-for-online-broadcasting/"><u>[New] In 2024, Audio Experts' Choice Best 6 Microphone Picks for Online Broadcasting</u></a></li>
-<li><a href="https://facebook-video-files.techidaily.com/updated-harness-the-power-of-fb-lives-selecting-the-top-5-downloading-apps-for-2024/"><u>[Updated] Harness the Power of FB Lives Selecting the Top 5 Downloading Apps for 2024</u></a></li>
-<li><a href="https://win-premium.techidaily.com/diagnosing-failed-network-interface-issues-expert-analysis-by-yl-software-professionals/"><u>Diagnosing Failed Network Interface Issues: Expert Analysis by YL Software Professionals</u></a></li>
+<li><a href="https://fox-info.techidaily.com/updated-basic-techniques-for-effective-color-grading-in-ps/"><u>[Updated] Basic Techniques for Effective Color Grading in PS</u></a></li>
+<li><a href="https://facebook-video-content.techidaily.com/2024-approved-personalizing-your-feed-with-soundtracks-android-and-ios-tips/"><u>2024 Approved Personalizing Your Feed with Soundtracks - Android & iOS Tips</u></a></li>
+<li><a href="https://win-premium.techidaily.com/easy-steps-for-setting-up-network-preferences-in-windows-via-the-control-panel-tips-from-yl-software-experts/"><u>Easy Steps for Setting Up Network Preferences in Windows via the Control Panel - Tips From YL Software Experts</u></a></li>
-<li><a href="https://win-premium.techidaily.com/effective-strategies-for-shielding-your-pc-from-harmful-malware-and-viruses-tips-by-yl-computing/"><u>Effective Strategies for Shielding Your PC From Harmful Malware & Viruses - Tips by YL Computing</u></a></li>
+<li><a href="https://win-premium.techidaily.com/effective-strategies-for-controlling-your-firewall-and-enhancing-internet-safety-insights-by-yl-computing/"><u>Effective Strategies for Controlling Your Firewall & Enhancing Internet Safety - Insights by YL Computing</u></a></li>
-<li><a href="https://win-premium.techidaily.com/exploring-the-influence-of-crypto-assets-effects-on-worldwide-economies-and-stock-exchanges-insights-by-yl-computing/"><u>Exploring the Influence of Crypto Assets: Effects on Worldwide Economies & Stock Exchanges - Insights by YL Computing</u></a></li>
-<li><a href="https://win-blog.techidaily.com/how-to-repair-continuous-audio-yet-frozen-video-issue-in-youtube-using-chrome-or-mozilla-firefox/"><u>How to Repair Continuous Audio, Yet Frozen Video Issue in YouTube Using Chrome or Mozilla FireFox</u></a></li>
-<li><a href="https://win-premium.techidaily.com/start-your-crypto-journey-easily-with-our-expert-advice-from-yl-software/"><u>Start Your Crypto Journey Easily with Our Expert Advice From YL Software</u></a></li>
+<li><a href="https://win-premium.techidaily.com/experience-luxury-in-your-home-screen-premium-aston-martin-vantage-amr-hd-wallpaper-collection-photo-library-from-yl-visual-arts/"><u>Experience Luxury in Your Home Screen: Premium Aston Martin Vantage AMR HD Wallpaper Collection – Photo Library From YL Visual Arts</u></a></li>
+<li><a href="https://buynow-info.techidaily.com/exploring-the-top-tier-tech-marvel-a-review-on-asus-zephyrus-g1-groper-no-compromises-here/"><u>Exploring the Top-Tier Tech Marvel - A Review on Asus Zephyrus G1 Groper: No Compromises Here!</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-sharefake-gps-on-uber-for-realme-11-proplus-drfone-by-drfone-virtual-android/"><u>How to share/fake gps on Uber for Realme 11 Pro+ | Dr.fone</u></a></li>
+<li><a href="https://ai-vdieo-software.techidaily.com/in-2024-final-cut-pro-x-on-steroids-top-plugins-to-boost-productivity/"><u>In 2024, Final Cut Pro X on Steroids Top Plugins to Boost Productivity</u></a></li>
+<li><a href="https://youtube-stream.techidaily.com/in-2024-mastering-multi-video-viewing-on-youtube/"><u>In 2024, Mastering Multi-Video Viewing on YouTube</u></a></li>
-<li><a href="https://win-premium.techidaily.com/step-by-step-guide-fixing-your-failed-hdd-with-ease-tips-from-yl-computings-experts/"><u>Step-by-Step Guide: Fixing Your Failed HDD with Ease - Tips From YL Computing's Experts</u></a></li>
+<li><a href="https://win-premium.techidaily.com/manage-your-pcs-applications-with-simple-steps-using-the-control-panel-yl-software-solutions/"><u>Manage Your PC's Applications with Simple Steps Using the Control Panel - YL Software Solutions</u></a></li>
-<li><a href="https://win-premium.techidaily.com/top-apps-and-platforms-for-checking-your-cryptocurrency-wallet-balance-insights-from-yl-computing/"><u>Top Apps & Platforms for Checking Your Cryptocurrency Wallet Balance: Insights From YL Computing</u></a></li>
-<li><a href="https://ai-video-translation.techidaily.com/translate-live-videos-with-the-best-video-translator/"><u>Translate Live Videos With The Best Video Translator</u></a></li>
-<li><a href="https://novels-ebooks.techidaily.com/210970179-9781088232767-tu-haces-el-manana/"><u>Tú Haces el Mañana | Free Book</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/unveiling-rtx-gpus-the-next-generation-of-gaming-and-ray-tracing-performance/"><u>Unveiling RTX GPUs: The Next Generation of Gaming and Ray Tracing Performance</u></a></li>
-<li><a href="https://howto.techidaily.com/why-is-my-vivo-y100a-offline-troubleshooting-guide-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Is My Vivo Y100A Offline?
-Troubleshooting Guide | Dr.fone</u></a></li>
+<li><a href="https://win-bytes.techidaily.com/protect-your-system-with-ease-confirm-that-your-windows-defender-is-fully-updated/"><u>Protect Your System with Ease: Confirm That Your Windows Defender Is Fully Updated</u></a></li>
+<li><a href="https://win-premium.techidaily.com/solving-the-blank-screen-steps-to-fix-a-non-displaying-monitor-guidance-from-yl-computing/"><u>Solving the Blank Screen: Steps to Fix a Non-Displaying Monitor - Guidance From YL Computing</u></a></li>
+<li><a href="https://win-premium.techidaily.com/step-by-step-guide-to-resolving-audio-driver-errors-with-yl-software-tips/"><u>Step-by-Step Guide to Resolving Audio Driver Errors with YL Software Tips</u></a></li>
+<li><a href="https://discover-extraordinary.techidaily.com/step-by-step-guide-utilizing-windows-complete-pc-restore-in-server-2t08/"><u>Step-by-Step Guide: Utilizing Windows Complete PC Restore in Server 2T08</u></a></li>
+<li><a href="https://win-premium.techidaily.com/uncovering-the-reasons-behind-your-sound-cards-distortion-and-crackling-issues-a-deep-dive-by-yl-computing/"><u>Uncovering the Reasons Behind Your Sound Card's Distortion and Crackling Issues: A Deep Dive by YL Computing</u></a></li>
 </ul></div>